zzstoatzz/prefectx/README.md

 # prefectx

-:zap: Deploy code to Prefect Cloud in seconds! :zap:
+:zap: Deploy your code to Prefect Cloud in seconds! :zap:

 ## Installation
 All you need is `uv`!
 See [installation docs here](https://docs.astral.sh/uv/getting-started/installation/)